-- Dependant’s death in service: As well as what’s listed above, some employees are also eligible for dependant’s death in service pension.
-So if you’re eligible and you die whilst still working for your employer and contributing to the Plan, your dependant – or dependants – will receive an additional pension.
+- Dependant’s death in service: As well as what’s listed above, some employees are also eligible for a dependant’s death in service pension.
+So if you’re eligible and you die while still working for your employer and contributing to the Plan, your dependant – or dependants – will receive an additional pension.
 This benefit is covered by an insurance policy.
 You can find eligibility details in your Employment Letter.

 - Death after leaving service: If you die after you’ve left work and you’re no longer paying contributions, then your retirement savings pot will be paid to your beneficiaries as a lump sum.
 This is currently tax free.

 - Death after retirement: The benefits payable when you die in retirement will depend on how you decide to take your retirement savings when you retire.
 You can find out more about this on the 'Making choices about the next step' page.